 Heather was first introduced to yoga in her native homeland of Canada in 2007.
 She completed her 200 Hour Yoga Teacher Training in Costa Rica in 2009 and headed for Australia.
 After settling in the Margaret River region, Heather established Starr Light Yoga in Dunsborough.

 Heather’s style has evolved over the years and blends Hatha with Vinyasa and Yin.
 She has a long list of yoga credentials, too many to mention!
 But we will note the SUP Yoga Certification from the RIP Curl School of Surf, which she completed in Bali in 2019.

-Heather loves teaching SUP classes in magical Geographe Bay as it combines her passion for water, nature and yoga.
-Also because it‘s such a playful practice with a lot of laughs and spills.
+Heather loves teaching classes in magical Geographe Bay as it combines her passion for water, nature and yoga.

-Sarina moved to Margaret River with her husband and two sons in 2015 and while working in a local delicatessen, began passionately sharing her knowledge of spice.
+Sarina moved to Margaret River with her husband and two sons in 2015 and began passionately sharing her knowledge of spice while working in a local delicatessen.
 People started asking for classes, and as they say, the rest is history.
 The Spice Mistress was born, and in 2018 her memoir – Spirits In A Spice Jar, was published.

 Local healer Dan is one of those down to earth and inspirational people you could talk to for hours.
 He has an incredible story, and he will openly share it with you on day two of the tour when he leads us on a four-hour guided walk along the Cape to Cape Track.